LayMui/ansible/readme.md

 ansible dev -a "python --version" where dev is defined in the ansible.hosts under dev group/section

 ansible --list-host \!first -> anything that is not first

+playbook
+the syntax is important
+ - debug: msg="Hello"  -> Do not have space
+ you can have additional play in the same playbook
+ - hosts:  -> array

+first thing is to gather facts and then execute the commands ansible-playbook playbooks/ping.yml ansible-playbook playbooks/shell.yml to get the output using register:

+pass the variable from the commandline:ansible-playbook playbooks/shell.yml -e variable1="LayMui"

+or from the variable file

+ansible qa -m setup
+to gather the facts on the qa group

+shortcut:
+- debug: var=ansible_distribution
+to
+- name: Distribution
+  debug: msg="{{ ansible_distribution }}"

+to install http server
+in the playbook yml: become: true to become the root install httpd to the EC2 instance
+After installing it, we want to run service and execute the raw command
+- service: name=httpd state=started enabled=yes
+- raw: "echo Hello World | sudo tee /var/www/html/index.html"
+Hit the endpoint http://54.254.1.49/ and you will see Hello World on the screen

+Use -l to filter
+ansible-playbook -l qa playbooks/playbooks.yml

+with conditionals:
+ vars:
+    system: "Linux"
+  #  system: "Windows"
+    color: "Red"

+ - debug: var=color
+   when: system == 'Linux'

+This mean when system is Windows, print the color=Red

+with loop:
+- debug: var=item
+      with_items:
+      - item1
+      - item2
+      - item3

+    Configure EC2 Dynamic inventory
+    Run the command
+    ansible-inventory --list
+    ansible-inventory --graph

+    ansible-playbook  playbooks/dynamic-inventory-ping.yml

+How to make your inventory dynamic:
+    ansible-inventory --graph
+    To show us the different groups
+    |--@arch_x86_64:
+  |  |--ec2-54-254-1-49.ap-southeast-1.compute.amazonaws.com
+  |  |--ec2-54-255-14-89.ap-southeast-1.compute.amazonaws.com
+  |--@aws_ec2:
+  |  |--ec2-54-254-1-49.ap-southeast-1.compute.amazonaws.com
+  |  |--ec2-54-255-14-89.ap-southeast-1.compute.amazonaws.com
+  |--@tag_Env_dev:
+  |  |--ec2-54-254-1-49.ap-southeast-1.compute.amazonaws.com
+  |--@tag_Env_qa:
+  |  |--ec2-54-255-14-89.ap-southeast-1.compute.amazonaws.com
+  |--@ungrouped:

+  pip install boto
+  ansible-playbook playbooks/create-ec2.yml
+  ansible-inventory --graph